chronicweirdo/reader/readme.md

 ## Next phase of features

 - [x] Users for access (cookie based)
+- [x] make ui larger on phone (https://gist.github.com/marcedwards/3446599)
-- [] Store comic progress on user (page, zoom level, pan settings?
+- [x] Store comic progress on user (page, zoom level, pan settings?
 Would require sending pan info to server on every change; better only 2 seconds after pan/zoom operation is over)
+    - current implementation does not include zoom level or pan settings
+    - if I add those, how will those values translate when switching devices?
+    - also, there would probably be too much "chatter" between the UI and the backend
+    - keeping it as is for now
-- [] Show read/finished comics on home page, maybe even read progress bar?
+- [x] Show read/finished comics on home page, maybe even read progress bar?
 On bottom or top of page.
 Or read/total numbers?
+    - added the read progress bar, on hover (on pc) the number of pages out of total pages is displayed
+    - only comics that were opened will show the progress bar
 - [] Functionality to mark comics as unread
 - [] Functionality to show the latest read and unfinished comics at top of home page